 Computer modem standard information

 The 56k technology was a Modem technology that offered a faster solution for end users and SOHO.
 When originally introduced, two technologies emerged: X2, which was developed by UsRobotics; and KFlex, which was introduced by Lucent and Rockwell.
-However, unfortunately because there was two different technologies there was no one standard that caused a lot of problems for end-users and Internet Service Providers.
+Unfortunately, with competing standards this caused confusion and difficulties for end-users and Internet Service Providers (ISP).
 For example, if an end-user had an X2 modem, but the Internet Service Provider only had KFlex modems, the end-user would be unable to achieve the optimal performance.

 Because of this dilemma, a new V.90 standard was developed.
-This standard took both X2 and KFlex and merged them into one standard; this allowed end-users to achieve maximum performance if they were with an Internet provider whom was providing a different technology then they were currently using.
+This standard took both X2 and KFlex and merged them into one standard, which allowed maximum performance and compatibility if they used an Internet provider that was providing a different technology then they were currently using.

 September 1996 - UsRobotics (3COM) submitted the first V.90 56k proposal to ITU.